sharifrahmanie/MBMethPred/README.md

 This function has several arguments as follow:

-* `Files`   A list of data frames created using the ReadSNFData function or matrices.
+* `Files`   A list of data frames created using the ReadSNFData function.
 * `NNeighbors`    The number of nearest neighbors.
 * `Sigma`     The variance for local model.
 * `NClusters`   The number of clusters.